SSL Certificates

 www.example.com

-Certificates are not automagically connected up to domains, instead you will have to attach a certificate to a domain
+Certificates are not automatically connected to domains.
+You must manually attach a certificate to a domain:

-Each certificate can be connected to many domains.
+Each certificate can be connected to multiple domains.
 There is no need to upload duplicates.

 $ drycc certs